ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

   internally.
     * **Answer**: Since the inspector is about inspecting data, and the term stream stands for data whereas pipeline stands for the setup/topology, keeping the term "stream inspector" makes sense.
-* Is metadata needed (such as time the data was captured)?
+* Is metadata needed (such as time the records were captured)?
   * Examples:
     * The time at which a record entered/left a node.
     * ~~The source connector from which a record originated.~~ Can be found in OpenCDC metadata.